unff/ebayplaygroundrebuild/README.md

 ✓ - Replace tokens in the main content area with checkmarks if we have a valid refresh token

 On startup, check the access token.  if it's past expiration, generate a new one with helper.refreshToken()
+- will have to create a new IPC channel for this.

 </pre>